tonyvx/007x/hr_efficiency/HR_Analysis.md

 * Using plots for __satisfaction_level__, __avaerage_monthly_hours__, __last_evaluation__ & __number_projects__:
   + Overall lower performing employees are leaving more.
 This warrants improvement in hiring process to avoid low performers
   + Aside from low performers, we can notice number of employees leaving creeeping up among mid to high performing.
 This is an area that needs to be also looked into for reduction in rate of attrition.
-  + Looks like employees involved in 3 -5 projects and putting in 175 hours - 225 hours average monthly hours have lower rate of leaving company and have high satisfaction level.
+  + Overall employees involved in 3 -5 projects and putting in 175 hours - 225 hours average monthly hours have lower rate of leaving company and have high satisfaction level.

 ###Cluster Analysis